 If espresso is a passion for you, you’ll probably want a higher-level machine than a steam espresso maker.

-Decide which class of coffee and espresso maker will work best for you and then look for the top espresso machines within that category.
+Decide which of the best coffee makers will work for you and then look for the top espresso machines within that category.